 - the city of Nawabshah in Sindh Province, and areas of interior Sindh to the north of Nawabshah

-The Pakistan military are currently taking action against militant groups in the Federally Administered Tribal Areas.
-Security forces across Pakistan are therefore on high alert following recent attacks.
+Security forces in Pakistan remain on high alert following recent attacks.
 In February 2014 these included an attack on a police headquarters in Lahore and also attacks on mosques.
 There may be increases in security force presence and restrictions on movement may be put in place at short notice.

 Take out comprehensive travel and medical insurance before you travel.